 Weather

 Being neither too cold nor too warm, September is considered an ideal time to visit Sweden.
-In the south, temperatures are still in the pleasant zone of 47°F-62°F (8°C-17°C), and sunshine hours are a decent 5.5 daily on average.
-Meanwhile, the water temperatures are just below those of high summer at an average of 57°F (14°C).
+In the south, temperatures are still in the pleasant range of 47°F-62°F (8°C-17°C), and average daily sunshine is a decent 5.5 hours.
+Meanwhile, water temperatures are just below those of high summer, averaging 57°F (14°C).
 Temperatures have dropped far more in the north (37°F-50°F/3°C-10°C), but snow has not yet fallen, and the Arctic tundra is ablaze in fall colors just as captivating as those in the forests of the south.

 September is a fairly wet month, however.
-This is Stockholm's wettest month of the year, with close to 3 inches (7 cm) of rain expected to fall, while parts of the north are also quite damp.
+This is Stockholm's wettest month of the year, with close to 3 inches (7 cm) of rain expected, while parts of the north are also quite damp.
 The good news for outdoor lovers is that the mosquitoes that plagued hikers and kayakers in July and August across Sweden have also mostly gone.

 Crowds & Costs

 This is shoulder season in Sweden.
 The summer crowds have gone, although there are still plenty of visitors in most key destinations.
-Many businesses will close at the end of September for the winter, so it is possible to find decent deals on accommodation and activities at this time of year and enjoy them without a lot of tourists.
+Many businesses will close at the end of September for the winter, so it's possible to find decent deals on accommodation and activities at this time of year and enjoy them without many tourists.

 Chat with a local specialist who can help organize your trip.